|

 fee.
 That's all there is to it.

-Many discover the fun of hula in this
+Many discover the fun of hula

-class, so much so, that they continue onto enrollment into
+and other Hawaiian arts in these classes, so much so, that they continue onto enrollment into

 Choosing